chrisz16121/3220_final/README.md

 # 3220_final
 3220 Final Project - Ian Naeger, Christopher Smith

+**Notes on the code**
+>code still contains severals portions that are commented out, these are mainly in place to ensure we can easily debug (visually in this case) should our functions stop working
+>the SAVEFILES directory is where all of the save files will be stored. chris.txt and ian.txt ARE ALWAYS PRESENT AND SHOULD NOT BE DELETED

+**How to use program**
+>To compile our program, simply be in the main directory and run the "make" command, this will compile all source files and create the executable named "./final"
+>to run this executable, simply run the "./final" command
+>NO command line arguments will be needed, and none will be understood by our program
+>Our program then walks the user step by step, asking questions along the way to gather its corresponding inputs and give the correct outputs

+**Known issues / Bugs**
+>a user account still has the ability to overwrite someone elses account, should they try to save their data where it already exists. and then opt to overwrite

+**PLEASE SEE final_report1.pdf FOR FINAL PROJECT REPORT**

+//this is old stuff, kept it anyways
 ** Project proposal **
 We intend to build a casino like gaming experience, one which will contain TWO mini games that the user can play